 Redwood Trust Inc. is having a spectacular run.
 Its shares have returned almost 85 percent in the past year and there have been zero defaults among the $4 billion of jumbo loans it packaged and sold as bonds since 2010.

-Redwood Trust Inc. sold bonds tied to about $405 million of new U.S. home loans, the fourth sale of such debt without government backing since credit markets seized in 2008, according to a person with knowledge of the offering.
+Redwood Trust Inc. sold bonds tied to about $325 million of new home loans in the fifth offering of securities without government backing since the market froze in 2008, according to a person with knowledge of the transaction.